modm-io/modm/docs/src/guide/installation.md

     4-1    138a:003d  Synaptics FP Sensors (WBF) (PID=003d)                         Not attached
     4-3    04f2:b370  HP HD Webcam [Fixed]                                          Not attached
     ```
-	Check the BUSID parameter and use the one that corresponds to your device in forther commands.
+	Check the BUSID parameter and use the one that corresponds to your device in further commands.
 In this example it is the `3-3`.
 	```powershell
     PS C:\Windows\system32> usbipd wsl attach --busid 3-3
     usbipd: info: Using default distribution 'Ubuntu-22.04'.